• Free shipping on all orders

 Characteristics & Appearance

 British Shorthairs have strikingly bright, almond-shaped eyes, short and pointed ears, and round heads.
 Their bodies are thick and mighty, and they are susceptible to becoming overweight and showing rolls on their necks and bellies.
-These cats have long whiskers, dark triangular noses, and they seem to have a thorough understanding of our world which some people attribute to their ancient ancestry.
+These cats have long whiskers, and dark triangular noses, and they seem to have a thorough understanding of our world which some people attribute to their ancient ancestry.

 This cat breed has a short, thick coat that requires a simple regular brushing to maintain the coat.
 Like the American Shorthair cat, this breed can weigh up to 15 pounds once they reach adulthood.
 They walk with intent, are not shy around strangers, and enjoy spending time with kids and other cats.